iiitv/hackiiitv20-submissions/team#16-7/readme.md

   # Eclec

-Foobar is a Python library for dealing with word pluralization.
+A web-app to measure up your power usage as well as save some bucks..

+  # Theme

-__Theme__ :  Smart power-grid management system
+  Smart power-grid management system

 __Overview__: it is basically a website having some computational power to provide users with information regarding their household energy demands.